VerifyTests/Verify.Blazor/readme.source.md

 ### BeforeRender

-The state of the componetn can optopnal be manipulated before it is rendered.
+The state of the component can optionally be manipulated before it is rendered.

 This test: